meganlsmith/BuildmSFS/README.md

 First, check that you have a line for each allele in your traits file.

 Second, make sure the line endings are in Unicode (UTF-8).
 Some endings may cause an error.

+2. I'm getting the error "No module named sortedcontainers"

+If you use pip to manage installations, run "pip install sortedcontainers."
+Sorted containers is also available via conda.